 Ilan Manouach (Athens, 1980) is a musician, a book publisher and a multidisciplinary artist with a specific interest in conceptual and post-digital comics.
 He currently holds a PhD researcher position at the Aalto University in Helsinki (adv.
 Craig Dworkin) where he examines the intersections of contemporary comics, art and poetry.
 His work claims for the importance of comics as a materially self-reflexive medium, unaffiliated to any general art history.
-He has more than twenty published bookworks under his belt, solo exhibitions to important festivals, museums and galleries worldwide, and his work features in the Ubuweb archive.
+He has more than twenty published bookworks under his belt, solo exhibitions to important comics events worldwide.
 He is mostly known for Shapereader, a tactile system of communication for comics artists with visual disabilities.
 His work has been written about in Hyperallergic, New York Magazine, World Literature Today, Wired, Le Monde, The Comics Journal, du9, 50watts and Kenneth Goldsmith’s Wasting Time on the Internet and his works are also part of the Ubuweb online contemporary art archive.

 He was the curator of the Festival Shadow Libraries: Ubuweb in Athens, that proposed to examine the uses of the archive in regards to artistic production and explore the conceptual consistency and the ethics of digital preservation and distribution in web libraries, through the lens of its users and makers.
-The festival consisted of two symposia, four workshops, a media show and a 24h video programme and took place in the Onassis Cultural Centre in March 2018.
+The festival consisted of two symposia, four workshops, an exhibition of media works and a 24h video programme and took place in the Onassis Cultural Centre in March 2018.

 For a fuller documentation on the above projects the Brussels-based, non-profit Echo Chamber is responsible for producing, fundraising, documenting and archiving works of contemporary comics.